-Matthew serves as the executive director for community engagement and partnerships within the Division of Strategic Partnerships and Applied Research.
+Matthew serves as faculty director for community engagement and partnerships within the Division of Strategic Partnerships and Applied Research.
 He is simultaneously a full professor at Towson University in the discipline of anthropology in the Department of Sociology, Anthropology and Criminal Justice.
 This unique dual role positions him as the point person for community engagement activities for faculty at Towson University.
-Through a number of community engagement projects and service roles over the past 15 years, he is well positioned for this role having advocated for faculty community engagement work in many capacities.
+Through a number of community engagement projects and service roles over the past 20 years, he is well positioned for this role having advocated for faculty community engagement work in many capacities.

 Matthew is committed to an ethical and reciprocal form of community engagement between the Towson University community and collaborators in throughout Greater Baltimore.
+He is one of a handful of individuals that has received three national certifications in community engagement from Campus Compact.
 Community engagement involves strong rapport building, deliberative planning, resource sharing, and mechanisms for assessment and development that is equitable to all parties involved.

 As the only full-time faculty member in the Office of Partnerships and Outreach, Matthew works diligently to ensure community engagement efforts by faculty, staff, and students forward community interests and utilize university resources in a mutually beneficial fashion.
 By maintaining an active research agenda and staying in the classroom, he has a unique connection to different parts of the Towson University community and a vantage on approaches to community engagement and partnerships in higher education.